masterDev07/BelBedu9/README.md

     * `re` & `string`
     * `tkinter`

-4. Ensure your path virtual environment in /opt/BelBedu9/config/cli/configuration.conf on "venvPath:" attribute.
+4. Ensure your path python virtual environment in /opt/BelBedu9/config/cli/configuration.conf on "venvPath:" attribute.

 ### How to Configure Bel Bedu9 on Linux